Division I. Officials, Departments, and Employees1

 2.05.170 Caseload.

 Caseloads anticipated in a contract for public defender services should allow each client the time and effort necessary to ensure effective representation.
 Anticipated caseloads should take into account both the number and types of cases anticipated, charging practices, plea bargaining practices, and case handling practices including diversions and other administrative procedures in use or expected to be used.
-Public defenders should not accept more cases than can be reasonably managed, and case load limits should be determined by the number and types of cases being accepted for charging by the city prosecutor’s office.
-For purposes of this section, “case” shall be as defined by the most current public defender services agreement.
+Public defenders should not accept more cases than can be reasonably managed, and caseload limits are determined by the adopted case-weighting policy.
 Private attorneys who provide public defense services as a portion of their practice should dedicate a sufficient amount of time to their public defense caseload based on the percentage of a full-time caseload which the public defense cases represent.

 Public defenders should maintain a case reporting and management information system which includes number of cases and any hours billed, costs, or expenses.
-This information should be provided regularly to the city and should be available to the office of the administrator of the courts.
+This information should be provided regularly to the city.
 Any such system shall be maintained independently from client files so as not to disclose confidential information.
+Each public defender shall sign and submit a certificate of compliance with the office of public defense as required.

 2.05.190 Supervision and training.